 While discussing about changes brought in finance sector after demonetisation and the role of Microfinance institutions in providing finance to SMEs and small entrepreneurs, Mr. Sudhir Sinha, CEO, UPMA stated that, "We should work towards providing small loans of 50 thousand and help towards women empowerment in small and medium business sector."
 He added that, "We should encourage people to make use of cashless transactions in their business so as to achieve the goal of making India Digital which is the road to nations development."

-The CEO of Nelito Systems Ltd, Mr. Punit Jain was the panellist for discussion on Demonetisation: Impact, Learning and Way Forward where he averred, "Digital is the need of the hour and to have both high tech and high touch is the necessity in today's world.
+The CEO, Nelito Systems was the panellist for discussion on Demonetisation: Impact, Learning and Way Forward where he averred, "Digital is the need of the hour and to have both high tech and high touch is the necessity in today's world.
 Currently every business should know the customer value, have strong technology and take steps towards making their business agile, so that they can adapt to the changes quickly and cost effectively."